 The Museum's holdings of 19th-Century American furniture and silver are among the finest public collections of this material in the country and include a comprehensive range of styles and forms from this century of revivals.
 American silver, from colonial to contemporary, documents the evolution of this precious metal in the American home over three centuries.
 Take a look at Style, Status, Sterling.

 The Newark Museum of Art is one of the few museums in the country to actively collect jewelry, and its extensive holdings have their roots in the city of Newark's role as the center of American fine jewelry industry from the 1850s to the 1950s.
-See a recent exhibition of jewelry in Objects of Desire: 500 Years of Jewelry.
-Also take a look at Newark Jewelry Manufacturers' Marks.
+See Jewelry: From Pearls to Platinum to Plastic.

-Newark Museum is famous for its American quilt collection, but its costume and textile holdings encompass thousands of pieces covering several centuries.
+The Newark Museum of Art is also famous for its American quilt collection, but its costume and textile holdings encompass thousands of pieces covering several centuries.

 In total, this collection is a compelling holding of objects of domestic and international origin—from Lenox porcelain and English ceramics to Jensen silver, Orrefors glass, Jelliff furniture and Tiffany jewelry.